-“Come along with me, the two of you,” said Mrs. Pickett as she pulled our ears.
+“Come along with me, the three of you,” said Mrs. Pickett as she pulled our ears.
 She took us to the detention center, which was a tree house high up on a tree.
 A retractable ladder was our way up.
 I knew we were going to spend the whole night there, in the cold, and still attend classes the next day as normal.
 Mrs. Pickett was just about to leave us when Gretel screamed.
 She was pointing to the door as she screamed.
 Mrs. Pickett and I were alarmed.
 Mrs. Pickett tried to get her to calm down to no avail.

 “Gretel, why are you screaming?”
 I asked her.